danslapman/PatternMatching/readme.md

-C# Pattern Matching 2.2
+C# Pattern Matching 2.5
 =======================

 This is second a try to implement pattern matching in C# as-idiomatic-as-possible.
 The idea was to avoid fluent matcher building and to provide a simple and clear syntax.

-New in 2.2:
+New in 2.5:
 -----------
-- GetOrElse()
-- Map
-- FlatMap
+- Case.Rx for matching with Regexes

 Plans:
 ------